-Leah Wright Rigueur is an historian at Harvard University’s John F. Kennedy School of Government.
+Leah Wright Rigueur is Associate Professor of Public Policy at Harvard Kennedy School.
 Her research expertise includes 20th Century United States political and social history and modern African American history, with an emphasis on race, political ideology, the American two-party system, the presidency, and civil rights.

 Dr. Rigueur’s award-winning book, The Loneliness of the Black Republican: Pragmatic Politics and the Pursuit of Power (Princeton University Press 2015) covers more than four decades of American political and social history, and examines the ideas and actions of black Republican activists, officials and politicians, from the era of the New Deal to Ronald Reagan’s presidential ascent in 1980.
 Her work ultimately provides a new understanding of the interaction between African Americans and the Republican Party, and the seemingly incongruous intersection of civil rights and American conservatism.
 Likewise, her book not only tells an important story about race and the Republican Party, but also expands our understanding of the evolution in opinions and behaviors of everyday African Americans that rejected the GOP on a local, state, and national level, between 1936 and the present day.